core-wg/oscore/draft-ietf-core-object-security.md

 A server receiving a request containing the OSCORE option SHALL perform the following steps:

-1. Process Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).

-2. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
+1. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
 For example, an If-Match Outer option is discarded, but an Uri-Host Outer option is not discarded.

-3. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
+2. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
 If either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
 If:

    * either the decompression or the COSE message fails to decode, the server MAY respond with a 4.02 Bad Option error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Failed to decode COSE".

    * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Security context not found".

-4. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.
+3. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.

-5. Compose the Additional Authenticated Data, as described in {{AAD}}.
+4. Compose the Additional Authenticated Data, as described in {{AAD}}.

-6. Compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.
+5. Compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

-7. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
+6. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)

    * If decryption fails, the server MUST stop processing the request and MAY respond with a 4.00 Bad Request error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain the "Decryption failed" string.

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

-8. Add decrypted Code, options and payload to the decrypted request.
+7. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-9. The decrypted CoAP request is processed according to {{RFC7252}}.
+8. The decrypted CoAP request is processed according to {{RFC7252}}.

+### Processing Block-wise

+If Block-wise is implemented and used on the Outer Block options, then insert the following step before step 1 of {{ver-req}}:

+A.  Process Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).

 ## Protecting the Response {#prot-res}